5 Tips for Planning a Wedding That No-One Else will Tell You

 When planning a wedding, there's so much to consider.
 There's no shortage of advice anywhere.
 Everyone has tips for you.
 Things that they wish they'd done during their planning.
 Or suppliers giving you tips based on their experience.
 So here are a 5 Tips for planning a wedding that no-one else will tell you.

 1. PICK RELIABLE AND EXPERIENCED SUPPLIERS

-I’m not just saying this because I want to promote myself or anything.
-It’s because the last thing you want to do on your wedding day is stress.
+I'm not just saying this because I want to promote myself or anything.
+It's because naturally you want a stress free wedding day!
 All the planning you are doing now.
 Choosing the right wedding photographer, DJ, centre pieces, chair covers.
 It all culminates in what you hope will be the perfect day right?

 If you pick the cheapest suppliers who have no experience and wafer thin margins, they may not react quickly enough.